Herta Herzog: Biography

 Originally a student of Karl Bühler at university in Vienna, Herzog elected to do her dissertation under Paul Lazarsfeld, a survey about the then-new medium of radio.
 She received her Ph.D. in psychology in 1932 despite developing a crippling case of polio, from which her right arm never fully recovered.

 In 1935, she followed Lazarsfeld to the United States and married him there shortly after Lazarsfeld's divorce from Marie Jahoda.
 After a brief period as research assistant to Robert Staughton Lynd, Herzog joined the Radio Project as the Associate Director for consulting studies.
 At the Radio Project, she was part of the team of that conducted the groundbreaking research on Orson Welles' 1938 broadcast of The War of the Worlds in the study The Invasion from Mars.
 In her most famous work, "What Do We Really Know About Daytime Serial Listeners?", she surveyed housewives about their motivations for listening to radio soap operas, suggesting a conscious selection process on the part of the listener in a move away from the still dominant behaviorism theories of media effects of the time.
 While Herzog was a specialist of qualitative pilot studies and is even credited with developing the modern focus group methodology, her work is characterized throughout by a pragmatic mix of qualitative and quantitative methods.

 In 1943, Herzog left the Radio Project and joined the market research department of McCann Erickson in New York City, where she eventually became chairwoman of the McCann market research unit, Marplan.
 She divorced Lazarsfeld in 1945 and married Rutgers University professor Paul Massing in 1954.
 In 1964, she joined Jack Tinker and Partners, a creative think tank set up by McCann.
 She retired from full-time market research in 1970 to spend more time with her husband, who had been diagnosed with Parkinson's disease.
 They returned to Europe in 1976.

-After Massing's death in 1979, Herzog returned to academia, teaching at University of Tübingen and Vienna, and publishing scholarly articles, most famously about the reception of American prime-time television soap operas (primarily Dallas and Dynasty) in Germany as well as one study about anti-semitism in Austria.
+After Massing's death in 1979, Herzog returned to academia, teaching at University of Tübingen and Vienna, and publishing scholarly articles, most famously about the reception of American prime-time television soap operas (primarily Dallas and Dynasty) in Germany as well as one study about antisemitism in Austria.

 She continued to do research work well into the 1990s, based in Leutasch, Tyrol, near her sister's family.
 She died there in 2010 at the age of 99, the last survivor of the founders' generation of market research.